The scientific study of the mind and behaviour is called psychology.

 The 54 divisions of the APA have continuously expanded to cover more specializations since 1960.

-Several of these organizations, such the American Psychology-Law Society and the Association for the Psychological Research of Social Problems, had independent beginnings.
+Several of these organizations, such as the American Psychology-Law Society and the Association for the Psychological Research of Social Problems, had independent beginnings.

 The 1951-founded Interamerican Psychological Society seeks to advance psychology in the Western Hemisphere.